olegsych/MefBuild/README.md

 }
 ```

-With these definitions, executing the *Build* command produces the following output.
+With these definitions, executing the Build command produces the following output.

 > Compiling...
 > Linking...
 > Build finished.

-Passing Build Artefacts Between Commands
+Passing Build Artifacts Between Commands
 ----------------------------------------

-Unlike in MSBuild, where build artefacts (properties and items) are passed between tasks by writing
+Unlike in MSBuild, where build artifacts (properties and items) are passed between tasks by writing
 XML script, in MefBuild, values and objects are passed between commands via MEF composition context.

 A command that produces a value or an object should define a property with the `Export` attribute.
-**NOTE**: The command must be marked with the `Shared` attribute, because otherwise, MEF 2.0 default
-policy will create a new part, `Compile` command in this example, for every import.

 ```C#
 [Shared, Export]